Over the years, many readers have asked, “What does it take to become a Financial Samurai? Do you have a set of core principles to follow?”

 Never Stop Learning

-Thank you to the millions of readers since 2009 who’ve shared their opinions and allowed Financial Samurai to grow and evolve.
-We’ll continue to explore different topics of interest.
-We’ll continue to view different opinions with open minds.
+Thank you to the millions of readers since 2009 who've shared their opinions and allowed Financial Samurai to grow and evolve.
+These core principles are important for getting wealthy.
+We'll continue to explore different topics of interest.
+We'll continue to view different opinions with open minds.

 Financial Samurai is a way of life, not a level you finally attain.
 I cannot be more excited to see where the next 10 years takes us!